KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 * it's not quite simple to use it in an industrial process,
 * it's always interesting to learn how those services work.

-<blockquote class="pull-quote--right">Shell scripting is a powerful skill to improve development efficiency by automating common tasks.</blockquote>
+> Shell scripting is a powerful skill to improve development efficiency by automating common tasks.

 But first, a simple warning: don't expect big optimizations.
 To have the best results, you have to decrease the image quality but it's better to do this manually than automatically.
 We are going to script simple operations that remove metadata and other losslessly informations.